 Operation Breakthrough graciously accepts donations of a wide variety of goods.
-These donations are used to help our families meet the basic needs for food, clothing, hygiene items and other basic necessities.
+These donations are used to help our families meet the basic needs for food, hygiene items, children's books, gently used children's clothing.
 If requested, Operation Breakthrough will provide a tax receipt to the donor, listing the items donated and the date.
 Operation Breakthrough will not assign a value to the donated goods.

 Packing and Labeling